pyinat/pyinaturalist/README.md

 ## Development Status

 Pyinaturalist is under active development.
-Currently, a handful of the most relevant API endpoints are implemented, including:
+Currently, several of the most relevant API endpoints are implemented, including:

+* **Creating and updating:**
+    * observations
+    * observation fields
+    * observation photos
+* **Searching for:**
+    * controlled terms
+    * observations
-* Searching, creating, and updating observations and observation fields
+    * observation fields
-* Searching for places, projects, species, and species counts
+    * observation species counts
+    * places
+    * projects
+    * species
-* Text search autocompletion for species and places
+* **Text search autocompletion for:**
+    * places
+    * species

 See below for some examples,
 see [Endpoints](https://pyinaturalist.readthedocs.io/en/latest/endpoints.html) for a complete list of implemented endpoints, and see [Issues](https://github.com/niconoe/pyinaturalist/issues) for planned & proposed features.

-More endpoints will continue to be added as they are needed.
+More endpoints will continue to be added as they are needed or requested.
-Please **create an issue** if there is an endpoint you would like to have added, and **PRs are welcome!**
+Please [create an issue](https://github.com/niconoe/pyinaturalist/issues/new/choose) if there is an endpoint you would like to have added, and **PRs are welcome!**

-**Note:**

-The two iNaturalist APIs expose a combined total of 103 endpoints\*.
-Some of these are generally useful and could potentially be added to pyinaturalist, but many others are primarily for internal use by the iNaturalist web application and mobile apps, and are unlikely to be added unless there are specific use cases for them.

-\*As of 2020-10-01: 37 in REST API, 65 in Node API, and 1 undocumented

-## Examples
+## Usage Examples

 ### Observations